Best Portable Monitor for Laptop: 6 Picks by Use Case (2026)

 #ASUS ZenScreen MB16ACE: Best All-Around Pick

-The ASUS ZenScreen MB16ACE is the portable monitor we tell most people to buy.
-It’s a 15.6-inch 1080p IPS panel that weighs about 1.7 pounds and runs off a single USB-C cable on every laptop we tested it with, including our 2020 MacBook Pro and a recent ThinkPad.
+The ASUS ZenScreen MB16ACE is the portable monitor to recommend to most people.
+It’s a 15.6-inch 1080p IPS panel that weighs about 1.7 pounds and runs off a single USB-C cable on most modern laptops, including recent MacBook Pro and ThinkPad models.

 - 1.7 lb chassis with a smart cover that doubles as a kickstand